Abhiram-DLVSS/Movie-Reviews-Analysis/README.md

 ## How it works
 1. Searches for `Rotten Tomatoes ${query}` on google and retrieves the URL of the top result.
 2. Scrapes the Rotten Tomatoes website for the top critic reviews using Selenium.
-3. Uses Hugging Face Inference API to generate the summary and perform the sentiment analysis of the movie reviews.
+3. Uses Hugging Face Inference API to generate the summary and perform the sentiment analysis of the movie reviews.(Hugging Face Inference API is now deprecated.
+So, performing inference locally.)

 ## Summarization Model
 Model: [https://huggingface.co/abhiramd22/t5-base-finetuned-to-summarize-movie-reviews](https://huggingface.co/abhiramd22/t5-base-finetuned-to-summarize-movie-reviews)